BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Discussion

-\paragraph{What if we used a bad prior?} Reusing the sensible definition of good priors above, indeed, there could be the case we are using a bad prior that does not describe the AI/ML-model's ground truth well and introduces bias.
-In this case, BayLIME may end up an explanation that is ``consistently and robustly bad'', which seems to imply that BayLIME is only useful when we are \textit{certain} the priors are good.
-However, in practice, we can never be certain a prior is good or bad, rather the prior is simply a piece of evidence to us.
-It is not only against the Bayesian spirit but also unwise to discard any evidence without sound reasons.
-If there is a proof that the evidence (either the priors or the new observations) is not trustworthy, then certainly we should not consider it in our Bayesian inference -- in this sense, all Bayesian methods depends on good-quality evidence (not just BayLIME).
-Moreover, how to collect unbiased evidence is clearly out of the scope of the Bayesian model itself.
-A simple example to emphasise the point -- Bayesian inference has been widely and successfully used in the reliability assessment of safety-critical systems when seeing failure data \cite{zhao_assessing_2020}, while how to guarantee the system's failure recording component is logging data correctly is not the problem of the Bayesian assessment model.
+\textbf{What if we used a bad prior?} Reusing the sensible definition of good priors above, indeed, there could be the case we are using a bad prior that introduces bias.
+In this case, BayLIME might end up providing an explanation that is ``consistently and robustly bad'', which seems to imply that BayLIME is only useful when we are {certain} that the priors are good.
+However, in practice, we can never be certain if a prior is good or bad, rather \emph{the prior is simply a piece of evidence} to us.
+It is not only against the Bayesian spirit but also unwise to discard any evidence {without sound reasons}.
+If there \textit{is} a proof that the evidence (either the priors or the new observations) is not trustworthy, then certainly we should not consider it in our inference -- in this sense, all Bayesian methods depend on good priors, not just BayLIME.
+So with some caution in deriving priors/evidence from trustworthy ways (a separate engineering problem that is normally out of the scope of a Bayesian method itself), we may ease the concern of BayLIME being ``consistently and robustly bad''.

-\paragraph{Why not just use the good priors as the explanation results?} Again, we cannot be sure if the priors are good or not due to the black-box nature of the underlying AI/ML model.
-From a Bayesian point of view, if we do have the budget to collect new evidence, then it should be done to update our beliefs.
-In our case, depending on how the priors are obtained, we can imagine situations in which priors alone might be not as good as the posteriors of BayLIME -- for instance, when the priors are obtained from a gradient-based or global-interpretable XAI method, we may want to use BayLIME to incorporate some local/perturbation-based information to cover its theoretical limitations.
-We plan to do concrete case studies here to confirm this conjecture.

-In summary, in this first BayLIME framework paper, we leave the problems regarding how to obtain good priors for BayLIME as open questions.
-As the emerging of techniques peeking inside AI/ML models (not necessarily from the XAI community), it will lead to many novel ways of obtaining knowledge of the black-box behaviour.
-Yet, the key challenge is how to combine the diverse knowledge obtained.
-This is precisely what BayLIME addresses.